 - Scan all removable drives

-All removable media should be scanned immediately to reduce the advent of malware in the network.
+You should scan all removable media immediately to reduce the advent of malware in the network.

 - Turn on email scanning.

-Attachments of incoming emails should be scanned to make sure there are no malicious attachments.
+You should scan attachments of incoming emails to make sure there are no malicious attachments.

 - Prevent users from modifying settings